 If students wish to continue their health insurance while on leave, they must contact the Member Services Office at 617-495-2008.
 A student who fails to register for the next regular academic term following a leave of absence will be withdrawn automatically as of the end of the term in which the Leave of Absence expired.
 A student who is withdrawn must reapply for admission.

 Financial aid recipients must reapply for financial aid, generally by mid-February of the previous academic year, for the term in which they return.

 If approved, an MDE student may take a full-year leave of absence (LOA).
 Due to the sequential nature of the program, students may not take a single-semester LOA.

 MArch and MDES students who plan on taking a leave of absence for any length of time must speak with the Registrar about the ramifications this will have on their ability to “split” during their last semester at the GSD.
 In order to be eligible to “split,” MArch and MDES students' final semesters must be slated to be a Fall semester.
 That is, “splits” may only begin with a Fall semester and end with a Spring semester.
 “Splits” can never start in a Spring semester.

 Leaves of Absence for International Students

-International students who plan on taking a leave of absence may want to speak with the GSD's contact at the Harvard International Office (HIO), Ivana Hrga-Griggs, about the immigration-related ramifications of taking a leave, particularly potential ramifications on optional practical training (OPT) eligibility.
+International students who plan on taking a leave of absence may want to speak with the GSD's contact at the Harvard International Office (HIO), Ivana Hrga-Griggs, about the immigration-related ramifications of taking a leave, particularly potential ramifications on optional practical training (OPT) and curricular practical training (CPT) eligibility.
 International students who take a leave of absence must be aware of how this might affect his or her visa status and practical training eligibility.
 Please go to the HIO web site to to make an appointment in order to speak with Ivana about this.
 The HIO is located on the eighth floor of the Smith Student Center in Harvard Square.